 USB cables were introduced in 1994 by some tech companies to provide a unified connection standard for transferring data and electricity.

-These cables are widely used today for different devices and come in different generations like USB 1.0, USB 2.0, and USB 3.0.
+These cables are widely used today for different devices and come in different generations, like USB 1.0, USB 2.0, and USB 3.0.

-The USB 1.0 and 1.1 can transfer data at 12 Mbps, which is mostly outdated.
+The USB 1.0 and 1.1 can transfer data at 12 Mbps, mostly outdated.

 USB 2.0 is the most popular cable, capable of achieving 480 Mbps transfer speeds.